 To be eligible for Florida’s Medicaid programs, an individual must meet basic requirements.
 (Some Medicaid programs may have exceptions or additional criteria.)
 These basic requirements are:

 Elder Law Attorneys assist their clients and advocate on their behalf to ensure that all requirements are met prior to applying for benefits.
-It is important to seek out the assistance of an Elder Law attorney before transferring any assets.
-The asset test is extremely technical; if transfers are not done timely and properly, the transfer can actually defeat Medicaid eligibility for a long period of time.
+It is important to seek out the assistance of an Elder Law Attorney before filing an application for Medicaid or transferring any assets as uncompensated transfers and/or gifts can cause a period of ineligibility for certain Medicaid programs for a period of time.
+When a spouse or loved one needs financial assistance with long term care, an Elder Law Attorney can help develop a comprehensive plan to meet Medicaid’s income and asset requirements while protecting the Medicaid applicant’s assets.

 Medicaid planning is a highly technical area of practice.
 Elder Law Attorneys rely on the Social Security Act, the Federal Code and Regulations, the Florida Statutes and Code, case law, and many other sources of knowledge and are continually updating their legal education.
 The attorney members of the Florida Academy of Elder Law Attorneys are well qualified to assist clients seeking information and assistance in Medicaid planning and eligibility.